What Does an Environmental Technician Do?

-In general, an environmental technician's daily duties include the following tasks:
+An environmental technician's daily duties generally include the following tasks:

-- Collect water samples from raw, semi-processed or processed water, industrial wastewater, or water from other sources to assess pollution problem
+- Collect water samples from raw, semi-processed, or processed water, industrial wastewater, or water from other sources to assess pollution problems.

 - Install and maintain data collection instrumentation.